jsh58/NGmerge/README.md

 ## Alignment method <a name="align"></a>

-In either analysis mode (Fig. 1), NGmerge evaluates all possible gapless alignments of a pair of reads in attempting to find an optimal one.
+In both analysis modes involving alignment (Fig. 1), NGmerge evaluates all possible gapless alignments of a pair of reads in attempting to find an optimal one.
 The determinations of which alignments are considered, and then which alignment (if any) is both valid and optimal, are made according to several parameters: `-m`, `-p`, `-d`, `-e`, and `-s`.

 NGmerge begins by aligning a pair of reads (R1, R2) such that the minimum overlap parameter (`-m`, default 20bp) is met.
 It then checks each possible alignment of the reads until they overlap with no 3' overhangs (Fig. 2A).
 If the `-d` option is selected (or in adapter-removal mode [`-a`, which automatically sets `-d`]), NGmerge additionally evaluates dovetailed alignments (with 3' overhangs), down to the minimum length set by the `-e` parameter (Fig. 2B).